 a variable, it matches any value, and it is associated with this value during the evaluation of the body of the corresponding match clause

 (structure-name pattern1 ... patternn), it matches only a structure-name structure, assuming its field values match pattern1, ..., patternnObviously, matching an instance of posn with a pattern is just like matching a cons pattern.
-Note though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for programmer-introduced structure type definitions:
+Note though, how the pattern uses posn for the pattern, not the name of the constructor.Matching also works for our own structure type definitions:

 > (define-struct phone [area switch four]) > (match (make-phone 713 664 9993) [(phone x y z) (+ x y z)])